 The Cayman Islands

 The Cayman Islands are a British Overseas Territory, three islands in the western Caribbean Sea: Grand Cayman, Little Cayman and Cayman Brac.
 They are believed to have been uninhabited before the first Welsh settlers came, in the seventeenth century.
-The smaller islands had been sighted by Columbus, and Sir Francis Drake landed on Grand Cayman.
+The smaller islands had been sighted by Columbus, who called them Las Tortugas (turtles) and Sir Francis Drake landed on Grand Cayman.
 Early maps refer to them as Los Lagartos, meaning alligators or large lizards, But by 1530 this had become the Caymanes after the Carib word caimán for the marine crocodile.
 There must have been a lot of them.
-There were also plenty of turtles, which were quickly depleted, as they became the mainstay of the economy, for export and eating.
+The turtles were quickly depleted, as they became the mainstay of the economy, for export and eating.

 What a Difference a Day Makes